digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 mandrakee.xyz    0
 ```

 Let's add some `A` records now for the hosts created earlier.
-First we need to identify the Load Balancer IP that points to your `Kubernetes` cluster (one should be already created when the cluster was created).
+First we need to identify the `Load Balancer` IP that points to your `Kubernetes` cluster (one should be already available when the cluster was created).
 Pick the one that matches your configuration from the list:

 ```bash
 doctl compute load-balancer list